| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Poor mental health

-The majority of obesity can be prevented by practicing the timely and regular lifestyle changes.
+The majority of obesity cases may be prevented by practicing the timely and regular lifestyle changes.

 It is also a condition of abnormal body fat that impacts on health.
-It is usually measured in terms of Body Mass Index (BMI) though waist circumference and fat distribution also play a significant role.
+It is generally measured in terms of Body Mass Index (BMI) through waist circumference.

 • Overweight – BMI 25–29.9